Booking Flights …

 Though sailing Adventures are among the least carbon intensive vacations you can have, we like to offset the emissions that do occur.
 And know that you are half way there.
 AV offsets all of the emissions, for all of us, for the duration of our Adventures on the boats.
 If you would like to add offsetting for you flight as well, we encourage you to try our favorite (deductible, non-profit, people-helper) … Cotap.org.

 ATM at the airport is your easiest option.
 Put your debit card in and out comes the local currency.
-The rate is usually descent.
+The rate is usually decent.
 Be sure to call all of your card companies before travelling and tell them of your plans or they will lock your card on first use.
 Capital One has cards that do not charge foreign fees and give cash back.
 There are others.

 If you only have US bills, know that most everyone on the planet will take US dollars.
 You will usually pay a little more (know your approximate exchange rate) but you will be able to get what you need until you find an exchange.
 100 dollar bills can be hard to exchange (except Cuba who insists on them).
 I had a foreign bank tell me they couldn’t change my new version colorful 100’s.
-No worries, I found the nearest Asian-run market and they gave me local change for the purchase of a coldy (my new Asian friend, as usual, more sophisticated than the local banker).
+No worries, I found the nearest Asian-run shop and they gave me local change for the purchase of a coldy (my new Asian friend, as usual, more sophisticated than the local banker).

 Wifi and Calling …